blade34242/opsdash-operational-dashboard-nextcloud/opsdash/docs/KNOWN_ISSUES.md

 - Expected behaviour: Card titles should focus on the metric (“Activity & Schedule”), relying on the global range indicator to communicate Week/Month state.
 - Next steps: Remove the range suffix from card titles during the planned top-card polish pass; ensure the global range indicator remains prominent.

-## Endpoint naming inconsistency (`config_dashboard`)
+## Endpoint naming inconsistency (`overview`)
-- Symptom: Routes live under `/apps/opsdash/config_dashboard/...`, exposing the old “config_dashboard” label, which no longer reflects the product naming.
+- Symptom: Routes live under `/apps/opsdash/overview/...`, exposing the old “overview” label, which no longer reflects the product naming.
 - Impact: API consumers and docs see an outdated endpoint; hard to remember and not user-friendly.
 - Expected behaviour: Consolidate endpoints under a cleaner URI (e.g., `/apps/opsdash/overview/...` or `/apps/opsdash/api/...`), replacing the old path entirely (no redirects) so we avoid naming collisions with the Nextcloud Dashboard feature.
 - Notes: Documented so we plan a rename (server routes + JS references).
 Should be paired with API doc updates and changelog entry.